ADLINK-EPM/ipi-docs/source/smarc-ipi/ipi-smarc-px30/YoctoImages.md

 **Note:**

-  1. Auto-login is enabled and no need to enter password
+  1 .
+Auto-login is enabled and no need to enter password.
-  2. Please refer to [here](HowToFlashImage.html#Flash-a-Yocto-or-Android-Image) to guide you how to flash image to SD card
+  2. Please refer to [here](HowToFlashImage.html#Flash-a-Yocto-or-Android-Image) to guide you how to flash image to SD card.
-  3. Boot selector in I-Pi board won't work due to the design of [PX30 booting procedure](PX30BootFlow.html)
+  3. Boot selector in I-Pi board won't work due to the design of [PX30 booting procedure](PX30BootFlow.html).

 <br/>